FraunhoferISST/DataspaceConnector/docs/pages/communication/consumer.md

 If the Dataspace Connector receives a `ResourceUpdateMessage` for a known requested resource, it automatically sends a `DescriptionRequestMessage` and an `ArtifactRequestMessage` to retrieve the latest metadata and data.

-## Parametrized Data Request

-If the provider allows to query the data that you want to consume, you are able to make generic `GET` requests on `/api/artifacts/{id}/data/**`.
-Any request headers, parameters, or path variables will be forwarded to the provider and you will only receive a snapshot of the offered data string.